B-Dem/PPPwnUI/README.md

 On your PS4:

-- Copy `goldhen.bin` to the root directory of an exfat USB and insert it into PS4
 - Go to `Settings` and then `Network`
 - Select `Set Up Internet connection` and choose `Use a LAN Cable`
 - Choose `Custom` setup and choose `PPPoE` for `IP Address Settings`